-The Application Server (or App Server for short) runs the SecureDrop application.
-This server hosts both the website that sources access (Source Interface) and the website that journalists access (Journalist Interface).
-You may only connect to this server using Tor.
+The Application Server runs the SecureDrop application.
+This server hosts both the website that sources access (the Source Interface) and the website that journalists access (the Journalist Interface).
+Sources, journalists, and administrators may only connect to this server using Tor.

-The Monitor Server keeps track of the App Server and sends out an email alert if something seems wrong.
-You may only connect to this server using Tor.
+The Monitor Server keeps track of the Application Server and sends out an email alert if something seems wrong.
+Only system administrators connect to this server, and they may only do so using Tor.

-The Source Interface is the website that sources will access when submitting documents and communicating with journalists.
-This site is hosted on the App Server and can only be accessed over Tor.
+The Source Interface is the website that sources will access to submit documents and communicate with journalists.
+This site is hosted on the Application Server and can only be accessed over Tor.

-The Journalist Interface is the website that journalists will access when downloading new documents and communicating with sources.
-This site is hosted on the App Server and can only be accessed over Tor.
+The Journalist Interface is the website that journalists access to download new documents and communicate with sources.
+This site is hosted on the Application Server and can only be accessed over Tor.
 In previous releases, this was called the Document Interface, but we have renamed it to avoid ambiguity.

 The Journalist Workstation is a machine that is online and used together with the Tails operating system on the online USB stick.
 This machine will be used to connect to the Journalist Interface, download documents, and move them to the Secure Viewing Station using the Transfer Device.

 Instructions for using the Journalist Workstation are available in our Journalist Guide.

 The Admin Workstation is a machine that the system administrator can use to connect to the Application Server and the Monitor Server using Tor and SSH.
 The administrator will also need to have an Android or iOS device with the Google Authenticator app installed.